Catriona Gray

-Catriona Elisa Magnayon Gray (/ˈkætrɪɔːnə, kɑːt-/ KAT-ree-aw-nə,-_-KAHT-; /tl/; born January 6, 1994) is a Filipino model, singer, and beauty queen best known for winning Miss Universe 2018.
+Catriona Elisa Magnayon Gray (/ˈkætrɪɔːnə, kɑːt-/ KAT-ree-aw-nə,-_-KAHT-; /tl/; born January 6, 1994) is a Filipino model, singer, actress and beauty queen best known for winning Miss Universe 2018.
 The fourth Filipina to win Miss Universe, Gray was previously crowned Miss World Philippines 2016 and Miss Universe Philippines 2018, and reached the top five at Miss World 2016.

 Early life and education

 Catriona Elisa Magnayon Gray was born in Cairns, Queensland, Australia, on January 6, 1994, to an Australian father of Scottish descent, Ian Gray, and a Filipina mother, Normita Ragas Magnayon, from Oas, Albay, Philippines.
 Gray is reportedly named after her paternal grandmother, Catherine Gray, an immigrant to Western Australia from Scotland in 1952.
 In 1999, Gray won the Little Miss Philippines pageant in Sydney at the age of five.

 Gray was a student at Trinity Anglican School in Cairns where she was a house captain and a school chorister.
 She received a graduate certificate in music theory from Berklee College of Music in Boston, Massachusetts and obtained a certificate in outdoor recreation and a black belt in Choi Kwang-Do martial arts.
 Furthermore, Gray was lead singer of her school's jazz band; she also starred in local productions of Miss Saigon.
 After graduating from high school, she moved to Manila where she worked as a commercial model.